 Now, in academia I can sense a backlash starting to stir against the current STEM craze.
 However concerned I might be about how this pedestal will affect STEM, I can hardly expect sympathy from people who aren't in STEM.
 The pedestal might have its downsides, but not being on the pedestal has even more downsides.
 Consequently, some administrative types now talk about "STEAM", which stands for "Science, Technology, Engineering, Arts, and Mathematics."
 Nobody is entirely sure whether the "Arts" only include visual and performing arts, or also the liberal arts*** more broadly.
 I'm less interested in definitions listed in some particular document and more interested in usage.
 When I hear administrators talking about the "A" in "STEAM" I've heard several different points, some of which could be roughly summed up as:

 - "Designing technology requires attention to aesthetics."
-This is a completely valid point that has been known for millenia, hence the history of architecture.
+This is a completely valid point that has been known for millenia, hence the field known as "architecture."

 - "Designing technology requires attention to human factors more broadly."
 Again, a completely valid point.